[Editor’s note: This story was originally published in December 2018. It has since been republished in light of current market conditions.]

-Further, with new locations opening, and expansion into China starting in 2019, membership increases will continue.
+Further, with new locations opening and expansion into China underway, membership increases will continue.
 For this and other reasons, analysts predict net income average growth of almost 11.9% per year for the next five years.

 In 2017, the sentiment that Amazon (NASDAQ:AMZN) would take over retail hit Costco and other retailers hard.
-However, over the last 12 months, the stock has seen steady growth.
-It now trades near all-time highs.
-With a forward price-earnings (P/E) ratio of around 28, the stock could appear a little pricey at these levels.
-Still, if a downturn causes a significant pullback, investors looking for recession-proof stocks should look at COST stock.
+However Cosco had a pretty good 2018 and the stock has seen steady growth.
+After topping out late last year, COST looks pretty inexpensive now.
+That’s why investors looking for recession-proof stocks should look at COST stock.